nordic-rse/nordic-rse.github.io/communities/join.md

 - Add yourself to the [RSE map](/map/).

+### Bi-weekly meetings

+We meet every other week to discuss the development of Nordic RSE and plan upcoming events.
+The meeting is on even numbered weeks on Wednesdays at 9:00 CET.
+Follow the #nordic-rse stream on the [CodeRefinery chat](https://coderefinery.zulipchat.com) for the Zoom link.

 ### Active public members

 The following people are active members, and can provide more